List of Primeval characters: The Cleaner

 "The Cleaner" is an experienced mercenary and the clones of him, who were portrayed by Tim Faraday.

 He is introduced in episode 2.1, under-cover as a cleaner in a mall, who was sliced in the neck by a baby raptor.
 He later mysteriously disappears.
 Later in episode 2.2, Connor Temple (Andrew-Lee Potts) sees him as a soldier at the ARC, the scars from the raptor attack still visible.
 The mysterious cleaner is seen again by Nick Cutter (Douglas Henshall) in episode 2.4.
 Suspicious, he chases him, but is punched in the face by him, knocking him out.
 Later it is revealed that the man is working for Oliver Leek (Karl Theobald), who wants the team spied on – and Leek is working in cahoots with Helen Cutter (Juliet Aubrey).
 Many fans believed that the Cleaner's real name (or at least his surname) was Sciswell, due to mishearing part of Leek's conversation with Helen: "I have a lot riding on this as well."
 In episode 2.5, he goes into an anomaly with two soldiers.
 When one of them protests about leaving a girl behind, the man responds, "We're not social workers.
 Let someone else save her!".
-A Callback to a similar line spoken by Captain Tom Ryan (Mark Wakeling) in episode 1.6 before his death, which aside from being a neat reference, does nothing to link the characters.
+A callback to a similar line spoken by Captain Tom Ryan (Mark Wakeling) in episode 1.6 before his death, which aside from being a neat reference, does nothing to link the characters.
 He travels through an anomaly into the Silurian where his team is attacked and killed by giant scorpions.
 Only he survives, injured, and left only with a gun.
 He finds Cutter, demanding him to hand over his water supplies, but is then attacked by another scorpion, because of the vibrations in the sand created when he fired his weapon, he is dragged down into the sand, with his last words being, "I'm a professional.
 I don't talk.
 Ever...!"
 As an answer to Cutter's questioning on the subject of his employer, following this, he dies.

 However, at the end of episode 2.7 many clones of him appear with Helen at Stephen Hart's (James Murray) grave.
-These clones would be revealed as the result of technology that Helen acquired from the future, though lack any real independent thought like the original and are programmed to obey her every command even if it meant killing themselves.
+These clones would be revealed as the result of technology that Helen acquired from the future, though they lack any real independent thought like the original and are programmed to obey her every command even if it meant killing themselves.
 The clones re-appear in Series 3 and make an appearance at the conclusion of episode 3.1.
 One clone is killed in episode 3.2 while spying inside the ARC.
 Another dies when Helen orders him to jump off the roof of a tall building to test the clones' programmed loyalty, and many clones are killed when the ARC explodes.